 This post offers you a simple way of palpating your craniosacral cycle.
 It isn’t magical and doesn’t require some special metaphysical insight.
 I’ve taught hundreds of people to palpate their craniosacral cycle.
 That includes students who took classes from other craniosacral courses and never felt the cycle.
 Some students took a few tries to feel it.
-Some students were distracted and overwhelmed by the commotion of the class but felt their cycle quietly in private.
+Some students were distracted and overwhelmed by the class’s commotion but felt their cycle quietly in private.

 This shift is associated with the dynamics of the flowing cerebrospinal fluid.
 It is commonly referred to as a wave or tide.
 Craniosacral practitioners speak of the “long tide,” “mid-tide,” or “cranial impulses.”
 Some people are not specific and simply refer to the craniosacral cycle.